 This is my first post for Darin’s Naturals and I am delighted to be able to share, engage, and learn in a such a forum.
 I cannot begin to thank the many people who have contributed to my ever-expanding and interesting journey.
 The most meaningful guidance I have found has been in the simple words of strangers – unknown characters whose ideas have awakened something within me and sent me curiously down a path that perhaps I was already looking towards subconsciously.
 This reminds me of my first day of class nearly ten years ago.
 My classmates and I were introduced to a man I admire greatly, Dr. John Christopher, via one of his videotapes.
 Although I never met Dr. Christopher I have come to know him through the legacy he has left behind in his books, audios, and videos.
 His words have resonated with me throughout my studies.
 I will paraphrase a particularly powerful statement from my first encounter with Dr. Christopher’s work: ¨Ten percent of what you learn in class will serve you in your practices, ninety percent you will learn through divine inspiration, observation, and through the people you encounter in your practice.¨

-For my first blog post I would like to talk about Health.
+For my first blog post I would like to talk about Quality Health.
 The following will include my personal views and not what one might define as universal truth.
 That being said, I openly welcome feedback from you, the reader to assist me.
 Your thoughts and input may redirect me in the event I fail to notice the flower by the side of the road, due to a preoccupation with staring at the moon above.

 Take a moment to ask yourself, “What is health?”.
 What does health mean to you when you remove the clutter of all you have been told?
 Take away the education and instruction of what health is and what it is not.
 Ask yourself simply, allowing yourself to sense and receive an answer without judgment.
 It is common to be indoctrinated into a particular mode of thinking, acting, or even feeling.
 Without assessing such matters for ourselves we will always maintain a limited view.